kaustav3071/JobSphere/backend/README.md

 ![alt text](image.png)

-# JobConnect Backend
+# JobSphere Backend

-This is the backend service for the JobConnect platform, providing RESTful APIs for job seekers and recruiters to manage jobs, applications, chats, and resume scoring.
+This is the backend service for the JobSphere platform, providing RESTful APIs for job seekers and recruiters to manage jobs, applications, chats, and resume scoring.

 ## Table of Contents